|

 on our pilgrimage route – Caesarea, Masada,

 Ein Gedi, and Jericho.
-She delighted in
+She delighted

-exotic perfume, especially balsam grown in
+in exotic perfume, especially balsam grown

-Jericho and Ein Gedi.
-On her birthday, Mark
+in Jericho and Ein Gedi.
+On her

-Antony surprised her with the deed to the
+birthday, Mark Antony surprised her with the

-balsam plantations.
-Herod the Great was
+deed to the balsam plantations.
+Herod

-about this!
+when he heard about this!

 |